 Is Lindsey House for You?

-If you are facing homelessness, you may be a qualified candidate for our Lindsey House program if you have a history of supporting your family through employment.
+If you have a history of supporting your family through employment and are facing homelessness, you may be a qualified candidate for our Lindsey House program.
 Lindsey House provides housing and services to homeless or near-homeless women caring for children.